Blindness is a condition which may be with a cat from birth or may be the result of disease or accident.

 Cats are incredibly adaptable and can live a perfectly happy and content life without vision.
 As your cat’s carer, there are things you can do to make your cat’s life as easy as possible.
 They can do almost as much as a cat with vision can do, but you will have to make some changes to accommodate a blind cat.

 If you are new to being the carer of a blind cat, don’t worry about your cat.
 If the blindness has come on suddenly, it may take your cat a little while to adapt, but it will do so given time and patience.

 A blind cat should not be permitted outside unless in the safety of a cat enclosure or on a harness and leash.
 There are just too many dangers for cats, but blind cats are especially vulnerable.

 Make sure your cat has permanent identification.
-If your blind cat does accidentally end up outside, it will be harder for him to find his way home.
+If your blind cat does accidentally end up outside, it will be harder to find his way home.
 Identification will, therefore, increase his chances of being reunited with you.
 Provide your cat with a collar and ID tag which states that your cat is blind.